AI Research · Workplace Strategy

 per worker, per week, freed from routine cognitive load

 In a UK workforce where 91% of adults report high or extreme pressure (Mental Health UK, 2026), the recovered hours are what matter most.
-They return the bandwidth to do core work well, and to sustain a career without burning out.
+In high-burnout sectors the right frame is cognitive relief — the bandwidth to do core work well, and to sustain a career without burning out.

 2